CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

       * The title of the tab should be Slack Rota

-      * It must be saved on the cohort drive
+      * Save the file on the cohort drive

-      * Post a message on the cohort Slack with the shared spreadsheet and the instructions of what to do (see below)
+      * Post a message on the cohort Slack with the shared spreadsheet and the instructions on what to do (see below)

-      Every trainee now has has to go onto that spreadsheet and add their name against a date.
+      Every trainee must enter that spreadsheet and add their name against a date.

-      This will the rota of the daily messages to be posted on Slack by that person.
-You have more information about it on your Coursework.
+      This file will be the rota of that person's daily messages posted on Slack.
+You have more information about it in your Coursework.
     name: This is our Slack Rota spreadsheet
     time: 10
     goal: Have 1 shared file in which trainees can organise the Slack rota